 And by “if the house is a mess,” I mean “because the house is a mess”.
 But anyway, the ever-trying task of helping kids transition into bedtime forced me to create a few habits that make it a little easier.

-When bedtime is approaching and my kids are wired-tired, fussy-tired, or just plain not tired enough, there are things I like to do to help us all out a little.
+When bedtime is approaching and my kids are wired-tired, fussy-tired, or just plain not tired enough, this is our calm down routine before bed.
 (Actually, I tend to do this regardless.
 They are nice things to do, and also, how often are the kids tired just enough and ready for bed?
 Not very often.)

 I’m not talking about a bedtime routine.
-I’m talking about helping your kids slow down before bedtime even hits.
+I’m talking about helping your kids calm down before bedtime.